-- For vinyl and plastic curtains, machine wash with 2 large towels, 3-4 hand towels, or 5-6 washcloths.
+- For vinyl, plastic or nylon curtains, machine wash with 2 large towels, 3-4 hand towels, or 5-6 washcloths.
 (The towels will act as scrubbers.)
-Use detergent and 1/2-c. vinegar or 1/2-c. baking soda with cold water on the gentle cycle.
+Use detergent and either 1/2-c. vinegar or 1/2-c. baking soda with cold water on the gentle cycle.
 WARNING: Do not wash in hot water or your curtains may melt.
-You may also choose to add liquid fabric softener.
 If your curtains have mildew, replace vinegar with 1/2-c. bleach.

 - Hang curtains back up over tub to drip dry.
 WARNING: Do not ever dry them in the dryer because, once again, your vinyl or plastic curtains could melt.
 Turn on the bathroom fan for extra circulation.
 Wrinkles will disappear from the steam produced from normal shower use.
 Make sure the bottom edge of the curtain is spread out evenly over the tub.

-- Prevent mildew by stretching the curtain out after each use as suggested by Good Housekeeping’s Household Handbook.
+- Prevent mildew by stretching out the curtain after every shower as suggested by Good Housekeeping’s Household Handbook.
 Leave a gap on either side of the curtain for air flow.
-Graham and Rosemary Haley also suggest rubbing baby oil over the bottom quarter of the curtain to prevent soap scum build-up, in their book Haley’s Cleaning Tips, but be careful not to add so much oil that it could make the tub slippery.
+Graham and Rosemary Haley also suggests rubbing baby oil over the bottom quarter of the curtain to prevent soap scum build-up in their book, Haley’s Cleaning Tips, but be careful not to add so much oil that it could make the tub slippery.

 - If your shower curtain does not glide easily over the rod, rub a small amount of hair conditioner or petroleum jelly onto the rod.